 Rationale

 As the impacts of climate change are becoming increasingly apparent, economic losses associated with it are also increasing.
 However, not all impacts can be quantified economically.
 This is the case of cultural heritage, which is particularly threatened by climate change but requires dedicated solutions due to its own specificities.
 Cultural heritage is a key priority for adaptation in the COP28 UAE Framework for Global Climate Resilience but has not been addressed by the Mission so far.
-This is why this action focuses specifically on identifying and demonstrating solutions to protect cultural heritage from climate impacts.
-In the context of the topic, cultural heritage includes tangible (movable and immovable) heritage, and natural heritage.
-Innovative and effective solutions are needed to help heritage site managers and local communities to prepare the cultural heritage sites, structures and artefacts against the climate impacts, in a way that safeguards their cultural and historical integrity and acknowledges the importance they hold for present and future generations.
+This is why this action aims to identify and demonstrate solutions that protect and preserve cultural heritage from climate impacts.
+This topic focuses on tangible (movable and immovable) heritage, and natural heritage with cultural significance.

+Innovative and effective solutions are needed to help cultural heritage managers and local communities to prepare the cultural heritage sites, structures, and artefacts against the climate impacts, in a way that safeguards their cultural and historical integrity and acknowledges the importance they hold for present and future generations.

 Solutions sought

-Proposals should identify, test and demonstrate innovative solutions to protect and preserve cultural heritage from the impact of climate change climate-proof cultural heritage.
+Proposals should identify, test and demonstrate innovative solutions to protect and preserve cultural heritage from the impacts of climate change and identify possible trade-offs and co-benefits.

-The solutions may address different aspects of heritage preservation including innovative environmental assessment methodologies, integrated monitoring technologies and systems, improved non-invasive and non-destructive methods of surveying and diagnosis including wide area surveillance, cost-effective and environmentally respectful (green) conservation and restoration techniques, risk management, disaster prevention and quick damage assessment when catastrophes occur.

-All of the following aspects should be considered:
+The solutions may address different aspects of heritage protection and preservation such as, but not limited to, innovative environmental assessment methodologies, monitoring technologies and systems, (green) conservation and restoration techniques, risk management and disaster prevention, etc. All of the following aspects should be considered:

-The solutions are expected to be co-designed by all the relevant stakeholders, including heritage managers, regions and local authorities hosting the heritage sites, and to engage citizens.
+The solutions are expected to be co-designed by all the relevant stakeholders, including heritage managers, regions and local authorities hosting the cultural heritage , and to engage citizens.

-Special emphasis should be placed on identifying and promoting nature-based solutions as preferred approaches where relevant.
+When relevant, nature-based solutions should be explored as a priority

-These solutions should consider the potential interactions and compound effects of different hazards.
+The solutions should consider the potential interactions and compound effects of different hazards.

 Careful consideration is necessary to avoid maladaptation.

-The solutions are expected to be co-designed by all the relevant stakeholders, including heritage managers, regions and local authorities hosting the heritage sites, and to engage citizens.

-To ensure the effective implementation and scalability of solutions, projects should have a sufficient duration to demonstrate and evaluate their feasibility and impact and allow replicating authorities to prepare a robust theoretical framework.
+Note that this topic requires the effective contribution of Social Sciences and Humanities (SSH) disciplines.

 Demonstration sites and related activities

 The Mission encourages collaborations between regional and local authorities facing similar challenges and considers this to be a very efficient approach to secure a large impact.
 Therefore, the demonstration activities of the proposals:

-Must take place in the territory of at least 3 different regional or local authorities that host heritage sites, each established in a different Member States or Associated Country, with the involvement of these regional or local authorities and of relevant heritage managers (preferably participating in the consortium as a beneficiary or associated partner).
+Must take place in the territory of at least 3 different regional or local authorities that host cultural heritage, each established in a different Member States or Associated Country, with the involvement of these regional or local authorities and of relevant heritage managers (preferably participating in the consortium as a beneficiary or associated partner).

-Should already identify at least 3 “replicating” regional or local authorities from 3 different Member States or Associated Countries, interested in reapplying the lessons learnt (totally, partially or with the required adjustments) in their territories.
-For the replication, the consortium could include one or more partners that would provide support for the technical exchanges and the knowledge uptake in the “replicating” regions or local authorities.
-Replicating regions are not expected to conduct a complete demonstration or carry out on the ground activities already in the course of the project.
-However, replicating regions should at least prepare the theoretical framework for replicating the successful solutions (through exchanges with the demonstration regions), and explore means to fund the implementation of those solutions.
+Should already include at least 3 replicating regional or local authorities from 3 different Member States or Associated Countries, interested in reapplying the lessons learnt (totally, partially or with the required adjustments) in their territories.
+For the replication, the consortium could include one or more partners that would provide support for the technical exchanges and the knowledge uptake in the replicating” regions or local authorities.
+Replicating regions are not necessarily expected to carry out on the ground activities already in the course of the project.
+However, replicating regions should at least prepare the theoretical framework for replicating the successful solutions and explore means to fund the implementation of those solutions.